jusgermann/opposition_calculator/README.md

 ## Purpose

-Opposition calculator will take an object ID number, and determine at what dates, within a date range, that object is at it's brightest apparrent magnitude.
+Opposition calculator will take an objects ID number, and determine at what dates, within a specified date range, that object is at it's brightest apparrent magnitude.

-This program utilizes the atroquery.jplhorizons module.
+This program utilizes the astroquery.jplhorizons module.
 Documentation found here https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html.

 The back end ephemeris gathering is completed using the jplhorizons module.